WOQUQ/BigDataProjet/README.md

 # BigDataProjet
-A projet for the class of the Telecom Saint Etienne
+A projet for the class of Telecom Saint Etienne

 ## Planning: